 Writing in the Guardian newspaper and swapping recipes for a dollop of politics, she said the entire nation is being put under unnecessary pressure ahead of the June 23 vote.

-She said the public already get to vote for a democratic system where decisions are meant to be made on their behalf.
+A shareholder at Norwich City Football Club, she said the public already get to vote for a democratic system where decisions are meant to be made on their behalf.

 "Instead, faced with this very grave decision which has such serious implications, we find ourselves pawns in a game of dubious political manoeuvring," she said.